 This is why calling the area behind the Funerary Rock “The Cemetery” might be a long shot.
 Machu Picchu, however, was a huge Inca country estate and this place at least had the looks of a cemetery the site must have had.
 Some of the rocks show carvings (looking like drainage).
 There has been a debate about whether this site has also been used for sacrifices (human and/or animals).

 Looking down on Machu Picchu from the House of Guardians you cannot miss a big staircase.
 This is the Main Stairway of Machu Picchu and it follows the city wall of Machu Picchu.
 Inca history hasn’t been pretty and this citadel was also built for protective reasons.

 Follow the path down and enter the city proper through the Main Gate.
 You will first see the urban sector, where the common citizens had been living.
 Houses here were rather small and narrow and once thatched with straw under wooden beams.

 Do note the architecture and how stones have been set rather simple, as opposed to royal houses and temples you will see later on your tour through Machu Picchu.

-If you look to the right you will not only a have a beautiful view of the valley bellow, but also see a quarry.
+If you look to the right you will not only a have a beautiful view of the valley below, but also see a quarry.
 Machu Picchu has never been finished and in this place, you can clearly see that.
 Just why it has been abandoned before it was finished remains unclear.
 Before the Spanish defeated them, the Inca Empire suffered from a succession war and lost almost 2/3 of its population to a tragic smallpox epidemic.
 Maintaining Machu Picchu probably had been just too expensive.
-(Found this archeology blog that writes a bit about it)

 The Main Temple of Machu Picchu